best data visualization tool

 2. QlikView

 QlikView is a major player in the data visualization market.
-It provides bang on solutions to thousands of clients in hundreds of countries.
+It provides bang-on solutions to thousands of clients in hundreds of countries.
 Its data visualization tool enables customized and accelerated visualizations.
 It also incorporates many different solid features like enterprise reporting, business intelligence capabilities and analytics.

 Benefits